Home

 Adult Fleas

 The flea matures in the cocoon and emerges looking for a host to feed on.
-When the flea finds a host (your cat or kitten), it jumps on the host and holds on with six hooked legs.
-It then uses its sharp mouth parts to cut a hole and insert its feeding tube into your cat.
-After this blood feast, the flea lays its eggs and the flea life cycle starts all over again.
+When the flea finds a host (your cat or kitten-for dog or you!), it jumps on the host and holds on with six hooked legs.
+It then uses its sharp mouth parts to cut a hole and insert its feeding tube into the host.
+After a blood feast, the parasite lays its eggs and the cycle starts all over again.

 Choosing the Right Method to Get Rid of All the Fleas